junia3/Faster-Deep-Hedging/README.md

 # Faster-Deep-Hedging
 Faster optimization for Asian option Deep Hedging

-This is the source code for the paper 'Faster optimization for Asian option Deep Hedging'

 To begin with, there is a jupyter notebook code, so you just can open it and copy.
 ```python
 import numpy as np